martinaarmas/iebis_swdev_debug_exercises/README.md

 We have two boards of different size and place a different number of mines on each one.
 But in the second case it takes longer to place all the mines.

 #### Why placing less bombs takes longer in the second case?
+The first case is the REDBOARD, which has 500000 more spaces than the BLUEBORARD.
+Whe we run to plant the bombs, in the REDBOARD we have more spaces to leave free, therefore the random function runs faster.
+In the other case, we are only leaving one space free, which makes it harder for the drandom function to place all the bombs.
 #### Knowing that usually there are going to be more bombs than spaces in the final boards, how would you change the method _minningTheBoard_ to be more efficient?

 **Strategy**: Understand well what the code does.
 Use conditionals breakpoints.